 Challenges of eye-gaze as an input

-With lots of power, comes lots of responsibility.
-While eye-gaze can be used to create satisfying user experiences which make you feel like a superhero, it is also important to know what it is not good at to appropriately account for this.
-The following discusses some challenges to consider and how to address them when working with eye-gaze input:
+While eye-gaze can be used to create satisfying user experiences, which make you feel like a superhero, it's also important to know what it isn't good at to appropriately account for this.
+The following list discusses some challenges to consider and how to address them when working with eye-gaze input:

-Leave before click: For quick target selections, research has shown that a user's eye-gaze can move on before concluding a manual click (e.g., an air tap).
-Hence, special attention must be paid to synchronizing the fast eye-gaze signal with slower control input (e.g., voice, hands, controller).
+Leave before click: For quick target selections, research has shown that a user's eye-gaze can move on before concluding a manual click (for example, an air tap).
+Pay special attention to synchronizing the fast eye-gaze signal with slower control input (for example, voice, hands, controller).

 Small targets: Do you know the feeling when you try to read text that is just a bit too small to read comfortably?
 This straining feeling on your eyes can cause you to feel tired and worn out, because you try to readjust your eyes to focus better.
 This is a feeling you might invoke in your users when forcing them to select targets that are too small in your application using eye targeting.
 For your design, to create a pleasant and comfortable experience for your users, we recommend that targets should be at least 2° in visual angle, preferably larger.